Guide to University Libraries' First Year Success Series Sessions

 After completing this workshop, you will be able to:

-• Make informed choices regarding your online actions when accessing, sharing, or creating information
+• Identify and describe the importance of making informed choices regarding online actions and interpret how thoughts and feelings influence the decision-making process when accessing, sharing, or creating information.

 How to attend

 This online session will be completed at your own pace in Carmen.
 It will take about an hour to complete.
 You will be added to the Carmen course when that section opens, generally two weeks before the due date.
-You must complete the whole session to receive attendance credit.
+You must complete the whole session including all assignments or quizzes to receive attendance credit.
 Register for this session with the First Year Success Series.

 Topics and Web Resources